Celebrate New Year’s Eve this year by creating custom etched champagne flutes to ring in the new year in style!

 DIY Etched New Year's Eve Champagne Flutes

-Give the stencil one last smooth down to ensure there are no bubbles to mess up your etch and slather your glass etching cream with an old brush and allow to sit per the package directions.
-For Martha Stewart brand you wait 15 minutes.
+Give the stencil one last smooth down to ensure there are no bubbles to mess up your etch, and slather your glass etching cream with an old brush and allow it to sit per the package directions.
+For the Martha Stewart brand, you wait 15 minutes.
 I went 20 just to be safe.

 Neat tip, you can typically reuse etching cream over and over with no ill effects.
 When finished, scrape the cream back into your bottle.